 When a faculty member determines a violation of academic honesty has occurred, he/she will first notify the student in writing.
-A copy of this letter, together with a written description of the case with supporting evidence will also be submitted to the Dean of Graduate Studies.
+A copy of this letter, together with a written description of the case with supporting evidence will also be submitted to the Office of Academic Affairs.
 Should there be no additional notifications of academic dishonesty, the initial record will be destroyed one year after the student's graduation from Daemen College.

-Upon receipt of additional reported offenses, the Dean will formally present the materials in the file to the Graduate Committee on Academic Standards for review and recommendation of any additional sanctions beyond those imposed by the instructor.
-The Dean will also notify the student that the materials will be the subject of Committee deliberation and will recommend that the student write a letter regarding the offense to the Committee for purposes of clarification, explanation or denial.
+Upon receipt of additional reported offenses, the materials in the file will be formally presented to the Graduate Committee on Academic Standards for review and recommendation of any additional sanctions beyond those imposed by the instructor.
+The Chair of the Committee will also notify the student that the materials will be the subject of Committee deliberation and will recommend that the student write a letter regarding the offense to the Committee for purposes of clarification, explanation or denial.
 Committee review will be held in a timely manner as determined by the Committee.
 All faculty members who have reported offenses on the part of the student will be invited to participate in the deliberations.
 In cases where expulsion is recommended, either from the degree program or the College, final authority rests with the Dean of the College.